-Flights from around the world into New York City, as well as mass transit in a city of 8.5 million people are obvious examples of interactions of people within their environment.
+Flights from around the world into New York City and elsewhere, as well as mass transits in any large city, are obvious examples of interactions of people within their environment.

 Several anthropological theories are very helpful in the study of Culture, Health and Wellness as it relates to the various countries where the Covid-19 virus has spread.